MicrosoftDocs/OfficeDocs-O365SecComp-pr.it-IT/SecurityCompliance/eu-national-identification-number.md

 ### <a name="format"></a>Formato

-Combinazione A 24 caratteri di lettere, cifre e caratteri speciali
+Combinazione a 24 caratteri di lettere, cifre e caratteri speciali

 ### <a name="pattern"></a>Modello